ddbj/www/_jga/submission-e.md

 ## Variation data file  {#variations}

 The JGA supports submissions of sequence variations in [VCF format](http://en.wikipedia.org/wiki/Variant_Call_Format) .
 The vcf files are accepted as secondary analysis object.

+## Metabolomics data {#metabolomics}

+The JGA accepts metabolomics data in Analysis.
+We recommend a submission format compliant with [MetaboBank](/metabobank/submission-e.html).

+## Proteomics data {#proteomics}

+The JGA accepts proteomics data in Analysis.
+We recommend a submission format compliant with [SDRF-Proteomics](https://github.com/bigbio/proteomics-sample-metadata/blob/master/sdrf-proteomics/README.adoc).

 ## Other data files  {#other}